rageworx/DataRecoveryTool_MinGW-W64/README.md

 **Important:** If you need to recover deleted files, avoid downloading or installing this tool on the drive you're recovering from to prevent overwriting lost data.

+## Forked version warning

+This repository is a forked version for supporting MinGW-W64, 64bit gcc version only !

 ## Current support
 - **NTFS**
 - **FAT32**